mposolda/misc/stocker/README.md

 - Refresh button: refresh current stock prices

-- Dividends support: add test for it to PurchaseManagerImpl
+- Dividends support in UI: Support added to PurchaseManager already.
+So add it to the UI layer.

 P2: